Relaxation patterns and semi-Markov dynamics: Introduction

 \section{Introduction}

 Relaxation phenomena in complex systems can deviate from the traditional exponential model.
 In a heterogeneous system, a linear combination of exponential curves with varying rates can lead to power law relaxation, or a variety of other forms.
 Power law (Cole-Cole) relaxation and Havriliak-Negami relaxation (transitioning between power laws frequency changes) are commonly seen in complex materials, including polymers, disordered crystals, supercooled liquids, and amorphous semiconductors \citep{havriliak,rilass,scher}.
 The connection between relaxation and continuous time random walk (CTRW) models is reviewed in \cite{weron12}.
 In the CTRW model, particle motions $X_n$ are separated by random waiting times $W_n$, and the long-time limiting particle density solves an evolution equation that incorporates the relaxation curve.
-One famous example is the fractional Fokker-Planck equation for subdiffusive particle motions in a potential well, where delays in particle motion caused by sticking or trapping with a power-law distributed waiting time lead to a fractional time derivative in the evolution equation for particle density \cite{HLS10PRL,Magd09a,Magd09b,MBK99,SK06}.
+One famous example is the fractional Fokker-Planck equation for subdiffusive particle motions in a potential well, where delays in particle motion caused by sticking or trapping with a power law distributed waiting time lead to a fractional time derivative in the evolution equation for the particle density \cite{HLS10PRL,Magd09a,Magd09b,MBK99,SK06}.
 More general waiting time distributions lead to a variety of pseudo-differential operators in time \cite{meertri} that model general relaxation patterns.

-This paper applies the theory of Bernstein functions to unify the three main approaches to relaxation modeling, exemplified by the work of Meerschaert and Scheffler \cite{meertri}, Toaldo \cite{toaldopota}, and Magdziarz and Schilling \cite{magda}.
-We show that all three approaches are equivalent, and we establish the correspondence between model equations using conjugate Bernstein functions \cite{librobern}.
-We establish some properties of solutions using regular variation theory \cite{bingam,Feller}, and extend to semi-Markov (CTRW) particle models. \bt{The forward and backward Kolmogorov equations for Markov processes \MMM{on a discrete state space} are generalized to the semi-Markov case}, and the classification of states into transient or persistent is discussed.
+In this paper we apply the theory of Bernstein functions to unify the three main approaches to relaxation modeling that are exemplified by the work of Meerschaert and Scheffler \cite{meertri}, Toaldo \cite{toaldopota}, and Magdziarz and Schilling \cite{magda}.
+We show that all three approaches are equivalent, and we establish the correspondence between the model evolution equations using conjugate Bernstein functions \cite{librobern}.
+We establish some properties of solutions using regular variation theory \cite{bingam,Feller}, and we apply these solutions to construct general semi-Markov (CTRW) particle models.
+The forward and backward Kolmogorov equations for Markov processes on a discrete state space are generalized to the semi-Markov case, and the classification of states into transient or recurrent is discussed.
 More general evolution equations, solved by time-changed (relaxed) semigroups on a Hilbert space, are also considered.